mwallacemn/firestore-mock/README.md

 }
 ```

-All data is saved locally on the _db.collections property of the Firestore instance:
+All data is saved locally on the \_db.\_collections property of the Firestore instance for easy debugging when writing tests:

 ```
 firestore._db.collections //returns {Users: {user2: { name: 'Jan Jandaughter', ...} } }
 ```